A monolid is an eyelid shape that doesn’t have a crease. An eye that does have a crease is known as a double eyelid.

 YouTube blogger Tina Yong shares a step-by-step tutorial for applying double eyelid tape.

-Each year, millions of Asians undergo double eyelid blepharoplasty to create a crease in their eyelids and make their eyes appear larger.
+Each year, millions of East Asians undergo double eyelid blepharoplasty to create a crease in their eyelids and make their eyes appear larger.

 During this procedure, a plastic surgeon will remove tissue and muscle to create a crease.
 The incision will be closed with stitches or glue.
 Recovery can take a few weeks, and visible scarring will be seen until the eyelids are healed.